Parallel-in-Time/book-pint-code/chap5/README.md

 | Cyclic Reduction for a bidiagonal system | [CyclicBackSubstitution.m](./sec5.3/CyclicBackSubstitution.m) | [CyclicBackSubstitution.py](./sec5.3/CyclicBackSubstitution.py) |
 | example of use on Dahlquist equation | [exampleCyclicReductionDahlquist.m](./sec5.3/exampleCyclicReductionDahlquist.m) | [exampleCyclicReductionDahlquist.m](./sec5.3/exampleCyclicReductionDahlquist.py) |

+> 🔔 The code for `CyclicReduction` given in the book is incomplete, the version above is the correct one.

 ## Section 5.4 : Time Parallel Methods Based on Laplace Transform

 | 📜 Description | 🧮 Matlab | 🐍 Python |